DeepMed-Lab-ECNU/MagicNet/README.md

 - [2023.07.01] We have updated the preprocessed data!
 - [2023.06.25] Our codes are released!
 - [2023.03.16] Repo created.
 Paper and code will come soon.

+## Questions
+If you have any questions, welcome contact me at 'duowen_chen@hotmail.com'

 ## Installation
 - PyTorch 1.12.0